-A child with ADHD may Parents and carers might notice their child change activities often without finishing them gets out the soccer ball to have a kick and then goes away and does something else lose or misplace belongings leaves their jumper at school regularly (and lunchbox, hat and shoes!) forget what he or she is told to do agrees to brush their teeth but gets distracted and ends up doing something else instead be restless in situations requiring calm can't sit and finish a meal can't sit still on car trips be always on the go runs everywhere; can't wait to do the next thing never seems to wear out have difficulties with planning and organisation can't keep track of tasks gets confused easily when asked to get ready have difficulties in social situations (eg turn-taking). constantly interrupts others' conversations can't wait for his or her turn.
+Parents and carers might notice their child...

+- gets out the soccer ball to have a kick and then goes away and does something else - leaves their jumper at school regularly (and lunchbox, hat and shoes!) - agrees to brush their teeth but gets distracted and ends up doing something else instead - · can't sit and finish a meal - · can't sit still on car trips - runs everywhere; can't wait to do the next thing - never seems to wear out - · can't keep track of tasks - gets confused easily when asked to get ready - constantly interrupts others' conversations - can't wait for his or her turn.